 What is an Archaeological Evaluation?

 An Archaeological Evaluation is frequently required as a condition of planning where intact archaeological remains are known or suspected.
-One or more of a range of techniques may be employed to determine the level of archaeological survival and whether there is a need for more detailed investigation.
+It is usually in the form of trial trenching, the results of which determine the level of archaeological survival and whether there is a need for more detailed investigation.

-Trenches are usually opened by machine and toothless ditching bucket and may be of varying size, although dimensions of 30m × 1.8m are common.
+Trenches are usually opened by machine and toothless ditching bucket and may be of varying size, although dimensions of 30m × 2m are common on large sites.
 Where remains are present, the aim is to excavate only as much as is required to determine their date, function and condition.

 What Happens Next?

-The results will inform planning of the need to consider further mitigation, such as full excavation and recording or preservation in-situ, depending on the significance of the remains
+The results will determine whether further mitigation, such as full excavation and recording or preservation in-situ, is needed.